Meendum Oru Mariyathai: Plot

 In London, a young girl named Venba, struggling with personal issues and contemplating suicide, crosses paths with an old man, Om, who was abandoned by his son.
 As they embark on a transformative 10-day journey to exotic locations, Venba's family fears she has been kidnapped and is in grave danger.
-Unbeknownst to them, Venba is not only safe but also gaining invaluable life lessons and forging a deep, unexpected bond with her elderly companion, which profoundly changes both their lives.
+Unknown to them, Venba is not only safe but also gaining invaluable life lessons and forging a deep, unexpected bond with her elderly companion, which profoundly changes both their lives.